 Spiaggia Mare Pintau

 With only 20 minutes by car you can reach this amazing beach.
 The car ride itself will be an experience due to amazing roads with the most spectacular views ever.
 There are no restaurants and bars by the beach so you probably need to bring along some food and drinks.
 Also good to know, the beach is not sandy but a little rocky and can be difficult to reach when climbing down from the hills, however it will be worth it because the colour of the sea is astonishing.

-This great museum is located in a former arsenal (Regio Arsenale) and contains many high quality objects and artifacts from Sardinia's past.
+This great museum is located in a former arsenal (Regio Arsenale) and contains many high quality objects and artefacts from Sardinia's past.
 On display are archaeological finds dating as far back as the Pre-Nuragic era (6000BC) and the Nuragic period.

 In the same complex you will also find the National Art Museum and a museum of Oriental Art.

 Poetto Beach is a beautiful 6 km beach only 10 minutes’ drive from the city centre.
 The white sandy beach and the crystal clear blue water makes it a popular place to relax.
 If you are hungry or thirsty, do not worry, there are restaurants and bars around the area.

 Sardinia is the Island of wellness and here you can unwind and relax in one of the many spa resorts.
 You decided whether you need a thermal bath or a relaxing massage.
 In hotel Antiche Terme di Sardara you will find treatments like peeling, Turkish bath, deep cleansing facial and relaxing anti-stress massages.